-Hambledon suffered badly after heavy rain fell on already saturated ground yesterday and turned many of the village’s roads into rivers.
+Hambledon suffered badly after heavy rain fell on already saturated ground on Saturday and turned many of the village’s roads into rivers.

 This, coupled with the failing of a pumping station, led to sewage coming out of manholes in the village centre.

 Around 100 villagers battled the elements on Saturday night to protect their homes from the floodwater – the worst seen since 2001.

 Hampshire County Council stepped in early Sunday morning and provided the villagers with extra sandbags and put on staff to work through Sunday to clean up.

 Executive member for the environment Cllr Sean Woodward visited the village on Saturday.

 He said: ‘The water was running through the village, mixed with raw sewage.

 ‘It really is pretty awful.
 I have brought this matter up with the Prime Minister David Cameron at Downing Street.
 We had put a bid in for flood mitigation works for Hambledon and this shows exactly why we need it.

 ‘It is absolutely appalling and I feel for the community which has shown the most amazing community spirit.
 I will continue to press Parliament to get the funds for these flood mitigation measures.’